astrotars/stream-flutter/README.md

 Next, we start a Flutter [EventChannel](https://api.flutter.dev/javadoc/io/flutter/plugin/common/EventChannel.html) in Kotlin.
 This allows us to stream data back to the Flutter side.
 In our `.onListen` method, which is called when the Flutter side subscribes to the `EventChannel`, we query the channel for the initial set of messages and tell Stream to watch for future messages.
 This initial query will create the channel in Stream if it doesn't exist.
 The initial set of messages will trigger our `QueryChannelCallback` and they're sent over the `EventChannel` as a JSON string.

 To receive future messages, we need to register an event handler with the channel.
 This is done by calling `channel.addEventHandler`.
 Since we indicated we'd like to watch the channel when we did our initial query, any future messages will be sent to our `ChatChannelEventHandler` callback.
-We send these over the `EventChannel` as a JSON string, just like above.
+We send these over the `EventChannel` as a JSON string, just like the initial query.

 When the Flutter side indicates they'd like to cancel, the `.onCancel` is called.
 We simply stop watching and clean up our event handlers.

-Now the user is ready to send their first message.
+Now that the channel is setup and we're listening, the user is ready to send their first message.

 ## Step 3: Sending a message

-First, we'll need an input and submit button:
+First, we'll need an input and submit button.
+Back in our `LivestreamChannel` we have:

 ```dart
 // mobile/lib/livestream_channel.dart:95